ISISComputingGroup/EPICS-IOC_Test_Framework/README.md

 - `-pf PREFIX`, `--prefix PREFIX` The instrument prefix which will be prefixed to all PVs; e.g. TE:NDW1373
 - `-d DEVICE`, `--device DEVICE` Device type to test.
 - `-p IOC_PATH`, `--ioc-path IOC_PATH` The path to the folder containing the IOC's st.cmd.
 It will run runIOC.bat st.cmd.
+- `--var-dir VAR_DIR` Directory in which to create a log dir to write log file to and directory in which to create tmp dir which contains environments variables for the IOC.
+Defaults to environment variable ICPVARDIR and current dir if empty.

 ### Dev simulation mode
 - `-e EMULATOR_PATH`, `--emulator-path EMULATOR_PATH` The path which contains lewis and lewis-control executables